2020-2021 Financial Aid Offer

 For information on maintaining financial aid each academic year, visit our Maintain Your Aid page.

-- Financial Aid Offers: If you are comparing multiple financial aid offers, take your time reviewing each one.
-Determine your estimated cost for each institution and subtract your grants, scholarships, and waivers to determine your out-of-pocket for each to compare.
+- Comparing Financial Aid Offers: If you are comparing financial aid offers from multiple schools, take your time reviewing each one.
+Determine your estimated cost for each institution and subtract your grants, scholarships, and waivers to determine your out-of-pocket for each to compare apples to apples.
+You can use a cost comparison tool - like this one from the Consumer Financial Protection Bureau - to carefully determine your cost for each institution.

-- External Scholarships: If you are receiving an external/private scholarship, grant, employer tuition benefit, third-part sponsorship, or other funds from third-parties to assist with educational costs, it may affect your financial aid.
+- External Scholarships: If you are receiving an external/private scholarship, grant, employer tuition benefit, third-party sponsorship, or other funds from third parties to assist with educational costs, it may affect your financial aid.
 Please notify us immediately of any anticipated funds so we can ensure your estimated aid offer is as accurate as possible.

 - Disbursement: Financial aid will disburse as payment toward your bill approximately one week prior to the start of each semester (fall/spring) as long as the financial aid is accepted, you are enrolled in enough hours for the aid to disburse, and you do not have any unsatisfied requirements for the aid.